 They are the only true grazing pig, and can be maintained with grass alone without supplementary feeding.
 An acre of grass can sustain as many as 5 kunekune.

-Our kune growing up ate so much her eyelids got fat and she couldn’t see anymore!
+Our kune we owned when I was growing up ate so much her eyelids got fat and she couldn’t see anymore!
 The word kune means fat or plump – kunekune is super plump!

 Litters are usually about 7-8 piglets